iMoltenCore/TrollInject/README.md

 ## What does it do
 It prints some information on the target App process, launches the App with `.dylib` injected, or injects a `.dylib` into a running App process.
-Unlike TrollFool, all the injection work is dynamic, with no files touched, leaving the traces to the minimal for the App to detect.
-Note this is only for development usage.
+Unlike TrollFool, there are no restriction on the type of Apps supported.
+ANY user app, including those without non-crypted binaries, can be injected.
+Also, all the injection work is dynamic, with no files touched, leaving the traces to the minimal for the App to detect.
+Note this is only for developers, not very useful for regular users.
 If the system kills the App when it's in the background, you will not get a injected process when you switch back.
 The injection must be operated again manually to work.